eamonwong/connect4-with-ai/README.md

 ## Acknowledgments

 This project was inspired by the love for classic games and the desire to explore AI implementation in a gaming context.
-Special thanks to the Pygame community for providing a robust framework for game development in Python.

-Enjoy playing Connect4-with-AI!

 https://github.com/eamonwong/connect4-with-ai/assets/75913022/edf35798-7a63-4f3d-8bc7-4f4e63da0103